opensci/blog.opensci.info/_posts/2014-12-08-PLoS-ALM-Charts-Google-Fusion-Tables.md

   <img src ="/file/7230/columnChart.png" class="mainimage" />
 </a>

-All scientific journal articles published by the Public Library of Science have Article Level Metrics collected about them.
+All scientific journal articles published by the Public Library of Science (PLoS) have Article Level Metrics (ALM) collected about them.
 These metrics include citation counts, web views, online bookmarks, and more.
 The metrics are available through [a variety of sources][plosalmdata] including a [bulk CSV file][bulkcsv].

 <a href="http://article-level-metrics.plos.org/plos-alm-data/" target="_blank" class="btn btn-default" role="button">ALM Data Sources</a>

-> Metrics data for every PLoS article is available online as a bulk download

 The CSV data can be uploaded to Google Fusion Tables, a free data hosting service that allows web-based browsing, filtering, and aggregation.
 The [Fusion Tables API][gftapi] supports SQL-like queries and integrates tightly with [Google Charts][gcharts] allowing visualization of results in a web browser using Javascript.

-> Google Charts can visualize query results from Fusion Tables

 The advantage of Javascript compared to Flash or static images is that it works in any web browser including mobile devices, and allows interaction with the data.
+This makes the visualization easy to share with a large online audience.

+Javascript is also to update if you decide to change the query.
+Visitors will see the new chart version as soon as the script is altered.
+This requires fewer manual steps than than exporting a new image and uploading it to a webserver.

 [plosalm]: http://article-level-metrics.plos.org/
 [plosalmdata]: http://article-level-metrics.plos.org/plos-alm-data/